Martin Gilliat: Death

 Gilliat died in 1993, after working for the Queen Mother for 37 years.
 He had been reluctant to leave her service, having worked for her for several months after his diagnosis of cancer despite his ailing health, and he remained in his post until three days before his death.
-The Queen later described him as "One of the kindest of people.
+The Queen Mother later described him as "One of the kindest of people.
 He was always helping somebody".
 The portrait painter Andrew Festing likened Gilliat and the Queen Mother's relationship to that of brother and sister, saying that the pair bickered good naturedly.

 His funeral was held in the Chapel Royal, St James's Palace, and attended by the Queen Mother.
-Gilliat was succeeded as the Queen's private secretary by Alastair Aird.
-The British Royal Family later constructed a memorial cairn in the grounds of the Castle of Mey, the Queen Mother's Scottish home, for Gilliat and her friend and lady-in-waiting Ruth Roche, Baroness Fermoy who died in July 1993, a few weeks after Gilliat.
+Gilliat was succeeded as the Queen Mother’s private secretary by Alastair Aird.
+The British royal family later constructed a memorial cairn in the grounds of the Castle of Mey, the Queen Mother's Scottish home, for Gilliat and her friend and lady-in-waiting Ruth Roche, Baroness Fermoy who died in July 1993, a few weeks after Gilliat.

 Honours

 Gilliat appointed a Deputy Lieutenant of his native county of Hertfordshire in 1971, and made an honorary Bencher of the Middle Temple in 1977.
 The Queen Mother awarded Gilliat an honorary LL.D. at the University of London in 1977.
-He received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal in 1976 for 20 years of service to the Royal Family.